litexlang/litex-official-documents/Tutorial/Function_Template.md

 1. The domain of f is superset of the domain of the `fn` under declaration of T: the domain of `f` satisfies function-parameter-parameter-set-pairs, and dom_fact_1, dom_fact_2, ...

 2. When restricted on the domain of the `fn` under declaration of T, the function f satisfies all the then facts in `fn`: `f` satisfies `then_fact_1`, `then_fact_2`, ... and the return value is in set `the_set_where_the_return_value_of_this_function_belongs_to`

+Function template can be very helpful, especially when we are defining multiple functions with similar structure.
+For example, we want to define the set of all finite positive sequences (a sequence is a function from natural numbers to some set) with at least 10 items.
+Obviously, there are infinitely many functions that satisfy those requirements.
+We can do this by defining a function template.

 For example, we define the set of all finite positive sequences with at least 10 items.